Public Parks in Dubai

 - Dubai Public Parks are operated by the Dubai Municipality ... usually.
-Some parks might be operated by property developers but open to the public, for example the Burj Khalifa triangle park area (which is accessible 24 hrs and has no entry fee).
+Some parks might be operated by property developers but open to the public, for example the Burj Khalifa triangle park area (which is accessible 24 hrs and has no entry fee or fences).

 - BBQ areas usually have cooking facilities.
 You need to bring wood or charcoal, and matches.

 - Cooking of pork items is not permitted.

 - Drinking alcohol in Dubai public parks is not permitted, and restaurants, cafes in public parks do not sell alcohol.

 - Opening times for most parks are at least 0800-2200 (8am-10pm), and sometimes up to midnight in weekends and public holidays.

 - Public parks in Dubai are generally safe to visit, even late at night.
 It would be unusual to hear of a mugging, rape, murder, or similar (we can't ever remember hearing about one).